microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 ### Design considerations

-PowerBI offers 3 payed lisences options and one free.
+* PowerBI offers 3 payed lisences options and one free.
 Consider your requirements for capacity 1GB, 100GB, 400GB and need for refresh rate 7 times per day vs 48 times per day.
 Other important aspects to consider are key management, multi-geo requirements and auto scaling.
 More details on Power-BI pricing and licenses can be found here: [Pricing & Product Comparison | Microsoft Power BI](https://powerbi.microsoft.com/en-us/pricing/)

-In case you are managing your own keys or your deployment spans multiple geo's, this can only be achieved using Premium.
+* In case you are managing your own keys or your deployment spans multiple geo's, this can only be achieved using Premium.

 ### Design recommendations

 When designing your data environment make a plan for:

-* data modeling
+* Data modeling
-* data connectivity
+* Data connectivity
-* data sources
+* Data sources
-* update frequencies
+* Update frequencies
-* bandwidth requirements
+* Bandwidth requirements

 When you need to access data from an existing source consider if a replica should be made in Dataverse and if this needs to be bidirectional synched or if you need a one directionally static snapshop.